qontak-dev/support/_docs/setup.md

 ---
 title: Basic theme setup
 subtitle: This document covers the setup and options of theme feature described in the doc title
 author: sara
-tags: [setup]
+tags:
+- setup
+menu:
+  header_left:
+    weight: 2
+    title: themes

 ---
 ### Site and author details
 Add your site and author details in `_config.yml`: